Vern Buchanan

-Vernon Gale Buchanan (/bjuːˈkænən/ bew-KAN-ən; born May 8, 1951) is an American businessman and politician serving as the U.S. representative for Florida's 16th congressional district since 2013.
+Vernon Gale Buchanan (/bjuːˈkænən/ bew-KAN-ən; born May 8, 1951) is an American businessman, politician, and Air Force National Guard veteran serving as the U.S. representative for Florida's 16th congressional district since 2013.
 A member of the Republican Party, he first entered Congress in 2007, representing Florida's 13th congressional district until redistricting.
 His district is anchored by Bradenton.

-Buchanan is the only Republican member from Florida on the House Ways and Means Committee, which has jurisdiction over tax policy, international trade, health care and Social Security.
+Buchanan is on the House Ways and Means Committee, which has jurisdiction over tax policy, international trade, health care and Social Security.
 Before serving in Congress, Buchanan was in business for over 30 years and chaired both the Greater Sarasota Chamber of Commerce and Florida Chamber of Commerce.
 He served as a member of the board and the executive committee of the United States Chamber of Commerce.

-With a net worth of $157.2 million, Buchanan is the 6th-wealthiest member of Congress.
-He received over $2.3 million in forgiven PPP loans.

 Early life and education

 Buchanan grew up in Inkster, Michigan, a small town outside Detroit, the son of a factory foreman in a family of six children.
 His maternal grandparents immigrated to the United States from Finland.
 When he graduated from high school in 1969, he joined the Michigan Air National Guard, serving there for six years.
 Buchanan got a bachelor's degree in business administration from Cleary University and a master's in business administration from the University of Detroit.